Teaming up with someone to start a company is something that you might find necessary for several reasons.

 Business partnerships are like marriages.
 Don’t fall in love for the wrong reasons, or it will all end in a messy divorce.

 6. Someone Who Has a Track Record of Competence

-Remember that your partner is not just someone who you’re splitting your expenses with but also someone who you will share administrative tasks with.
+Remember that your partner is not just someone with whom you’re splitting your expenses but also someone with whom you will share administrative tasks.

 Competence comes with experience and training.
-Unless your co-founder has a verifiable track record your taking a big risk on how well they can deliver on their end of the bargain.
+Unless your co-founder has a verifiable track record, you’re taking a big risk on how well they can deliver on their end of the bargain.

 7. Someone Who’s Willing & Able To Put In The Hours

-As an entrepreneur, you’ll be all-in, which is why you need people who are ready and willing to do the same.
+As an entrepreneur, you’ll be all-in, which is why you need people ready and willing to do the same.

-If you team up with someone who can’t come to work early and leave late, or unwilling to go above and beyond for the company, your relationship will not succeed, and neither will your startup.
+If you team up with someone who can’t come to work early and leave late or are unwilling to go above and beyond for the company, your relationship will not succeed, and neither will your startup.